calacademy-research/bioawk.CAS/README.md

 bioawk functions:
-	gc meanqual qualcount revcomp reverse trimq and or xor translate systime md5 edit_dist hamming end_adapter_pos charcount applytochars modstr setat
+	gc meanqual qualcount revcomp reverse trimq and or xor translate gffattr systime md5 edit_dist hamming end_adapter_pos charcount applytochars modstr setat
 ```
 The first line under bioawk functions in the above code block are the functions added in Heng Li's original version.
-The next line has the translate function and then the, currently 9, new functions added in bioawk_cas.
+The next line has the translate, gffattr functions and then the new functions added in bioawk_cas.

 Since the most common use of bioawk is with fasta or fastq files using the -c fastx option, a script named **bawk** is included that presumes this.
 **bawk** is `bioawk -c fastx "$@"` and saves a bit of typing.